 Resource Center volunteer

 Garden Project’s Resource Center offers free plants and seeds to community gardeners and lowincome home gardeners during open hour sessions each spring.
-Many volunteers are needed at the Resource Center, and at pop-up distribution events, to help greet and register gardeners, distribute plants, offer seed selection guidance, manage the tool library and help gardeners navigate the checkout process.
+Many volunteers are needed at the Resource Center, and at pop-up distribution events, to help greet and register gardeners, distribute plants, offer seed selection guidance and manage the tool library.

 Typical season: Mid-April — June